-Many people are reluctant to tell others that they are fasting so they will avoid the sin of the Pharisees: fasting just to gain recognition for themselves.
+Many people are reluctant to tell others that they are fasting because they want to avoid the sin of the Pharisees: fasting just to gain recognition for themselves.

-I strongly believe that attitude is a result of a wrong interpretation of Jesus’ teaching, “that your fasting may not be seen by others” (Matthew 6:18).
-His point is avoiding self-praise, not total secrecy.
-Our misguided silence can be a trick of the enemy who does not want us to fast, nor to share with loved ones and friends the benefits of fasting.
+I strongly believe that attitude is a result of a wrong interpretation of Jesus’ teaching, “that your fasting may not be seen by others” (Matthew 6:18, English Standard Version).
+His point is about avoiding self-praise, not total secrecy.
+Our misguided silence can be a trick of the enemy, who does not want us to fast or to share with loved ones and friends the benefits of fasting.

 There is usually no reason for telling strangers or casual acquaintances that you are fasting.
 If you do, they may subject you to a lot of questions that you may not want to answer.
 But in any case, use your best judgment and the Lord’s leading in telling people about your fast.